Table of Contents

-People complain of aching along the inside of the shoulder blade that is annoyingly tender along the edge of the shoulder blade when pressed.
-The hurt the upper back usually begins when they are slumped forward at a desk so that the shoulder blades are spread and the chest is closed.
-It is sharper and more painful when they press the inside edge of their shoulder blade into a hard surface, like a wooden chair.
+People complain of aching along the inside of the shoulder blade while slouching.
+Also, it is annoyingly tender along the edge of the shoulder blade when pressed.
+The hurt the upper back usually begins when they are slumped forward at a desk for a while.
+This position lets the shoulder blades spread and the chest close.

 Some people have a chronic problem with this pattern.
 When you look at the back of these people, they tend to have very straight or hunched upper backs.
 They have shoulder blades that are either close together and wing out or their shoulder blades are spread far apart and lay close to the ribs.
 There is a real imbalance between the chest and back muscles.
 Usually, the chest is short and tight.
 Conversely, the back stretches open with rounded shoulders.

-This typically bothers them when they are in this position for long periods.
+This pattern typically bothers them when they are in this position for long periods.
 When they stand an move, this goes away quickly.

 How You Activate and Intensify This Pain Pattern

-The classic pain occurs when you are slumped forward for long periods.
-For me, this happens when I’m slumped over my desk.
-I’m a little tired, sitting a little too far away from the keyboard, and my shoulders are pulled forward.
-I’m just not maintaining the curve in my low back because the seat is too low, or I’m leaning in to look at the fine print.
+The classic pain occurs when you slump forward for long periods.
+For me, this happens when I slump over my desk.
+I’m a little tired.
+Usually, I’m sitting a little too far away from the keyboard, and my shoulders pull forward.
+Sometimes, I’m just not maintaining the curve in my low back because the seat is too low.
+Or, I’m leaning in to look at the fine print.
 It is worse when I’m twisted to one side, like the picture.
 And, it radiates from that green point on my shoulder blade.

-This also might occur when the shoulder is overextended.
-This happens while painting overhead with a short brush so that the shoulder blade is stretched up and forward.
+Overstretching also might occur when the shoulder extends too far or too much.
+This happens while painting overhead with a short brush so that the shoulder blade stretches up and forward.
 The same extension may happen when spending a long time to stock a high shelf.